 Careful attention to the following instructions will help ensure your comfort and reduce the possibility of complications and/or cancellation.

-- We are located at 1133 21st Street NW, 10th Floor Suite 1000, Washington, DC 20036 (Building 2).
-Parking is available in this building at the Lafayette Centre garage.
-This garage is accessible on the 21st street entrance.
+- We are located in Building 2 at 1133 21st Street NW, 10 Floor, Washington, DC 20036.
+Parking is available in this building and is accessible at the 21st Street entrance.

 - Please arrive 1 ½ hours prior to surgery time to allow time for preparation.